Home » Construction outlook: poll of industry professionals

 Construction outlook: poll of industry professionals

-With total new work output set to decline by 4.9% this year, according to our latest forecast, we surveyed more than 250 construction professionals – the majority cost consultants and surveyors – to gather their insights on what lies ahead for the remainder of 2024 and into 2025.
+With total new work output expected to have declined by 4.7% in 2024 and to increase by 1.8% in 2025, according to our latest forecast, we surveyed more than 320 construction professionals – the majority cost consultants and surveyors – to gather their insights on what lies ahead in 2025.

-Materials cost inflation has been moderating since peaking in 2022 and annual growth in the BCIS Materials Cost Index has been in negative territory in recent quarters.
-Despite the overall cooling, specific materials, particularly those related to mechanical and electrical (M&E) works, continue to see faster price hikes, especially in high-demand areas like data centre construction.
+Materials cost inflation has been moderating since peaking in 2022 and annual growth in the BCIS Materials Cost Index was in negative territory between 3Q2023 and 2Q2024.
+Provisional figures for 4Q2024 show 0.8% annual growth in the index.
+Despite the overall cooling in the past 18 months, specific materials, particularly those related to mechanical and electrical (M&E) works, continue to see faster price hikes, especially in high-demand areas like data centre construction.

-Labour costs continue to be the major driver of project expenses, though annual growth in the BCIS Labour Cost Index is forecast to slow, increasing overall by 16% between 3Q2024 and 3Q2029.
+Labour costs continue to be the major driver of project expenses, and though annual growth in the BCIS Labour Cost Index is forecast to slow in the first quarter of 2025, increases to employers National Insurance contributions and the National Living Wage will have an impact from April.
+We’re forecasting labour costs to increase overall by 19% between 4Q2024 and 4Q2029.

 You can access the poll results here.